 Prior to the first day of class, students are required to complete a Criminal Background Check and have no disqualifying convictions.

 Prerequisites: Students applying to the course must achieve a reading placement of EGL 089 or EGL 095 and complete an interview with program faculty or advising specialist.
 Students are required to submit results of a current and complete physical examination.

 Health Career curricula are governed by specific objectives, rules and regulations formulated by the College, accrediting bodies and participating clinical facilities.
 Students should familiarize themselves with these standards.
 Students should also be aware that failure to maintain satisfactory progress in the course may significantly delay completion of the curriculum or may result in the student being dropped from the curriculum.
 Each student’s right to participation in the clinical portion of the curriculum is also contingent upon compliance with the rules of the clinical facility.
 The clinical facility has sole discretion to determine when its rules have been violated.

-Clinical placements require a health assessment, certain immunizations, yearly flu vaccine and health insurance.
+Clinical placements require a health assessment, certain immunizations, yearly vaccines and health insurance.
 Students must successfully pass skills assessment prior to attending clinicals.
 The requirements represent an additional cost to the student.

 Basic Nurse Assistant Training Certificate